Olathe, Kansas — aerial view of the Kansas City metro area

 Olathe, Kansas

-The site offers a phased development path from initial 40-acre entitlement through full campus build-out, delivering up to 500 MW of critical IT load capacity.
-BNSF rail adjacency, direct interstate access, and proximity to Kansas City International Airport make Olathe a strong logistics choice for mission-critical infrastructure.
+The site offers a phased development path from initial 40-acre entitlement through full campus build-out, with BNSF rail adjacency, direct interstate access, and proximity to Kansas City International Airport.

 500 MW